cipriancus/C5Stele/README.md

 # C5Stele

-Application created for the "Five Star Colleague" in a company
+Application created for the "Five Star Colleague" in a company, employees can choose the best colleague and team